royaizenberg/react-native-jsonschema-form/README.md

 This is a fork of [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) with derived work to support react native.
 This library does not support react.js

-The documentation here is a copy of the documentaion of the original library.
+The documentation here is a copy of the documentation of the original library.
-The main changes are in the styling section, using styleSheet insted of className.
+The main changes are in the styling section, using styleSheet instead of className.

 ## Table of Contents